RealistikOsu/RealistikAP-PP/README.md

-# Oppai AutoPilot
+# RosuApPp v1

 The PP calculator adjusted to the autopilot gamemode meant for RealistikOsu!
+It is based on oppai-ng by Francesco149.

 this is a pure C89 rewrite of [oppai](https://github.com/Francesco149/oppai) with much lower